Hockey Reference Blog

 The Devils had an equally dominating stretch in the 2022-23 season.
 Rising skating stars Nico Hischier, Jesper Bratt, and Jack Hughes showed their skills.
 During the streak, Hischier tallied 16 points, Bratt posted 15, and Hughes sizzled with 18 in the 13-game run.

-Reaching fourteen wins in consecutive NHL contests is a BIG deal!
+Reaching 14 wins in consecutive NHL contests is a BIG deal!
 Creating one of the longest win streaks in NHL history takes talent, skill, teamwork, and a little luck.

 1929-30 Boston Bruins Roster and Statistics